Yuvrajscheema/Notes/MATH 307/Interpolation.md

 -1\end{bmatrix}
 >
 >$$
->Lets compute the LU decomposition of the Vandermonde matrix $A$ so that we can reuse the result in our other examples
+>Lets compute the [[LU Decomposition]] of the Vandermonde matrix $A$ so that we can reuse the result in our other examples
 >
 >$$L=\begin{bmatrix}1 & 0 & 0 & 0 \\
 1 & 1 & 0 & 0 \\